The idea of having work in freshman year of college is good. However, it can be disastrous for some students.

 But if you choose to start working in your freshman year, you will have the productivity habit that will help you after you graduate.

-Unfortunately, having job as a freshman is not fun and making money all the time.
-There are serious problems that come with having a job as a college freshman.
+Unfortunately, working as a freshman in college is not all fun and making money.
+There are serious problems that come with working as a college freshman.

 The following are the major disadvantages of working a job during your freshman year in college: